 THIS DOCUMENT IS AVAILABLE IN THE WEB PAGE http://inversionistas.grupoargos.com/.
-To address concerns or provide more information, please contact Piedad Monsalve, Sustainability and Communications Manager of Grupo Argos, pmmonsalve@grupoargos.com, or Margarita González, Director of Sustainability, mgonzalezl@grupoargos.com, or Margarita González, Director of Sustainability, <a href="mailto:mgonz
+To address concerns or provide more information, please contact Piedad Monsalve, Sustainability and Communications Manager of Grupo Argos, pmonsalve@grupoargos.com, or Margarita González, Director of Sustainability, mgonzalezl@grupoargos.com.